WordPress/gutenberg/README.md

-# Gutenberg by front
+# Gutenberg by Front

-Gutenberg by front could be used as a package of your project.
+Gutenberg by Front could be used as a package of your project.

 Add `"gutenberg": "git://github.com/front/gutenberg.git"` to your `package.json` dependences.